 Types of Coverage Requirements

-Most states want you to have basic liability insurance.
-Liability coverage helps protect you from having to cover all the costs of an accident where you’re at fault.
+Most states want you to have basic liability insurance, which helps protect you from having to cover all the costs of an accident where you’re at fault.
 Below are the two types of liability coverage your state may require:

 - Property damage liability coverage (PDL).
 This takes care of damages you cause to property such as trees, light poles, or buildings.
 Your amount of coverage for property damage on your policy is determined by your limits.
 If the amount of property damage exceeds these limits, you pay the remainder out-of-pocket.